d-krupke/cpsat-primer/README.md

 The used Relaxation Induced Neighborhood Search RINS (LNS worker), a very successful heuristic, of course also uses linear programming.

+## Large Neighborhood Search

+### The use of CP-SAT to create more powerful heuristics

+CP-SAT can solve some small to medium-sized instances reasonably fast.
+However, for some problems you need to solve larger instances that are beyond any of the current solvers.
+You could now fall back to classical meta-heuristics such as genetic algorithms or any algorithm with a fancy name that will impress managers, but actually perform not much better than some greedy decisions (but because the algorithm is so fancy, you don't have the resources to compare it to something else and no one will ever know).
+Ok, you may have noticed the sarcasm and that I don't think very high of most meta-heuristics, especially if they have fancy names.
+In this section, I will show you a technique that won't win you much awe, but is easy to implement as we again let a solver, i.e., CP-SAT, do the hard work, and will probably perform much better than most heuristics.

+The problem with most meta-heuristics is, that they create for a given solution (pool) a number of explicit(!) neighbored solutions and selects from them the next solution (pool).
+As one has to explicitly construct these solutions, only a limited number can be considered.
+This number can be in the tens of thousands, but it has to be at a size where each of them can be looked at individually.
+Note that this is also true for sampling based approaches that create neighbored solutions from an arbitrarily large space, but the samples that are considered will still be a small number.
+The idea of Large Neighborhood Search is to not have concrete solutions but to specify an auxiliary optimization problem, e.g., allowing changes on a fixed number of variables, and let a solver such as CP-SAT find the best next solution based on this auxiliary optimization problem.
+This allows us to actually scan an exponential number of neighbored solutions as we do not explicitly construct these solutions.
+You could also integrate this approach into a genetic algorithm, where you use a solver to find the best combination of solutions for the crossover or as a mutation.

+> TODO: Continue.
+Provide concrete example....

 ## Further Material